 - Create a preset that has all your adjustments and remember to apply it during the import

 - Change your preferences in Lightroom so that the default you will set will apply to a particular camera

-Change Settings To Fit Your Vision
+Lightroom Camera Settings to Fit Your Vision

 I will focus on the second option.
-First thing first, you need to make a change in your preferences so that defaults will apply to each camera differently.
+First thing first, you need to make a change in your preferences so that settings will apply to each camera differently.
 From the top menu, follow Edit/Preferences/Presets and put a checkmark next to the box “Make defaults specific to camera serial number.”
-See image on the left, click to enlarge.
+See the image on the left, click to enlarge.